 Teaching quality and school leadership are two of the most important factors in raising student achievement.
-Teachers and school leaders must continuously learn and maintain current skills in order to most effectively implement our educational plan.
-The ACES Technical Charter School (ACES Tech) professional development plan is the documented approach we will use to ensure that our staff and teachers continue to grow and strengthen their practice throughout each year of their careers.
+Teachers and school leaders must continuously learn and maintain current skills in order to most effectively implement our educational plan.60 The ACES Technical Charter School (ACES Tech) professional development plan is the documented approach we will use to ensure that our staff and teachers continue to grow and strengthen their practice throughout each year of their careers.
 ACES Tech will use a team approach to identify and address the learning needs of our educators and students.
 We will utilize our innovative master schedule to ensure that teachers have time for collaboration during the regular school day.
-All time set aside for scheduled professional development (PD) will be used for that purpose.
-All staff will be informed that professional development time should not be used for staff meetings or other non-PD related purposes.
+All time set aside for scheduled professional development (PD) will be used for staff meetings or other non-PD related purposes.
 The ACES Tech team will also use multiple modes of instructional delivery towards improving school operations and student learning.
 Figure 76 displays the various modes that will be used to deliver quality professional development.